Faculty of Engineering

 The general regulation that at least half the credit hours for a degree must be taken at this University will apply.

 The UNB Faculty of Engineering seeks to provide opportunities for students and employers to develop relationships that enhance the learning experience for students and present employers with skilled, motivated employees looking to make a career connection.
-To achieve this, the Faculty, through its constituent departments/programs, operates a Co-operative education program based on established partnerships with selected employers.
+To achieve this, the Faculty of Engineering, through its constituent departments, operates a co-operative education program (Co-op Program) based on established partnerships with selected employers.

-The Co-op team, reporting to the Director of Co-operative Education and the Dean of Engineering, liaises with the academic advisor in each department/program to ensure alignment between students’ academic and professional experience objectives.
-Additional oversight is provided by the Faculty of Engineering Co-op Committee, which functions like a board of directors, and, as such, influences the Co-op program’s strategies and policies.
-The effectiveness of the Co-op program in delivering the planned professional internship experience is closely monitored and assessed by the Co-op coordinators through interactions with the students, company personnel, and the University.
+The Co-op team liaises with the academic advisor in each department/program to ensure alignment between students’ academic and professional experience objectives.
+Additional oversight is provided by the Faculty of Engineering Co-op Committee.
+The effectiveness of the Co-op program in delivering the planned professional internship experience is closely monitored and assessed by the Co-op Office through interactions with the students, company personnel, and UNB.

-Co-operative education is available within all Engineering Programs.
+Co-operative education is available within all engineering departments/programs.
 Work terms may be 4, 8, 12 or 16 months in duration and are generally interspersed with academic study terms.
+Specifics can be obtained from the Engineering and Science Co-op Program Office.
 Prior to applying for Co-op jobs, students will be oriented to the process and will be assisted in preparing resumes and for job interviews.
+A student retains their full-time student status while being on a Co-op work term.

-- Students must be registered as full-time students in an undergraduate engineering degree program at UNB.
-Students on Co-op work terms retain their full-time status.
+- Student must be registered as a full-time student in an undergraduate engineering degree program at UNB.

 Planning and Scheduling